noahwiener/2048/readme.md

 ### Mobile Friendly

 I play 2048 all the time, but rarely on the computer.
 It is a great game to play on BART, while waiting in line, or whenever you have a few minutes to spare!
-As a result, I decided to create a mobile-friendly version that you can play right in your phone or tablet's browser.
+As a result, I decided to create a mobile-friendly version that you can play right on your phone or tablet's browser.
 Swipe gesture functionality added with jQuery, using [Matt Bryson's jQuery TouchSwipe plugin][plugin].

 [plugin]: https://github.com/mattbryson/TouchSwipe-Jquery-Plugin